News from Stephanie Bennett

 July 2000 I played harp on several songs in recording sessions for celebrated vocalist Linda Ronstadt, for her Christmas CD on Elektra records.
 Gracious and in fine voice, Linda joined large and small instrumental and vocal ensembles in the studio for this eclectic recording.
 I gave her a copy of my Bardina's Forest children's CD and she called me later from Tucson to tell me how much her kids have been enjoying it!
 Thanks, Linda!

 June 2000 On June 4, I played harp at the top-secret wedding of 'Titanic' director James Cameron and Suzi Amis, who played the granddaughter of Gloria Stewart's character in the present-day scenes in the movie.
 The intimate wedding (the only guests were the couple's 2 children and 2 other friends) was held at sunset in a beautifully landscaped oasis in the middle of the Camerons' 750 acres of wilderness in Malibu.
-I couldn't find a link to a site with current news, but here's a link to a page with gossip from when Mr. Cameron and Ms. Amis first started seeing each other.

 On June 21, I played harp (and played percussion on a few songs!) in the band led by classic Motown singer/songwriter/recording artist Leon Ware, writer/producer of the classic Marvin Gaye album "I Want You".
 For this spectacular performance (known as "I Want You Live"), we played selections from that classic album.
 The other musicians in this band included some of jazz and R&B's brightest stars, including: